pietrodn/triggerscope/slide.md

 ## Related work: AppContext

-**AppContext** \cite{Yang15}: supervised machine learning method to classify malicious behavior statically.
+**AppContext** \cite{Yang15}: supervised machine learning method to classify malicious behavior statically

 1. Starts identifying suspicious actions
 1. Context: which category of input controls the execution of those actions?

 Similar idea: just looking at the action isn't enough.
 Differences:

-* AppContext only **classifies** triggers as suspicious or not, while TriggerScope also provides **semantics** about the predicates, helping manual inspection
+* AppContext only **classifies** triggers as suspicious or not; TriggerScope also provides **semantics** about the predicates, helping manual inspection
-* AppContext considers *any* check that uses certain inputs, independently from the typology of the check
+* AppContext considers *any* predicate that uses certain inputs; TriggerScope studies the typology of the predicate
 * AppContext's set of suspicious behaviors is narrower than TriggerScope's
     * expanding it would result in a higher FP rate